If you can't come to the State Library in person, take our web tour!

 Bird's-Eye View Maps

 Located on the wall of the balcony are several reproductions of historic bird's-eye view maps from the Library's extensive holdings.
 Dating from the mid-1800s to the early 1900s, these maps provide a fascinating view into a town's past.
-They can also be viewed in the Library's digital repository and prints are available for sale in the State Library's online store.
+They can also be viewed in the Library's digital repository.

 More Mezzanine Highlights